7 Strategies to Consider for Branding Online

 When choosing the right font, it’s important to consider the character you want to portray to your audience.
 The right fonts help deliver your brand’s personality as you use them to communicate with a customer.
 You can explore various font classifications such as Serifs, Sans Serifs, and Modern, to create the necessary perception from your target market.
 Fonts generate first impressions, and first impressions make a lasting impact.

-The font we used for Equevo’s headings, for example, is Playfair Display.
+The heading font we used for posh brand Equevo, for example, is Playfair Display.
 It features elegant and sophisticated characteristics that are complemented by another font, Raleway, showing a modern and clean look.
 This kind of font hierarchy can be associated with the company’s line of service: Redefining luxury living.

 You may also read our article about Sans Serif fonts here.